Consultations and Responses

 How can you get involved?

 The SPG is committed to communicating the best and most up-to-date scientific evidence to policymakers on behalf of our members.
 We do this by responding to relevant government consultations and Parliamentary inquiries.
 By drawing on the deep and diverse expertise of our members, we produce evidence-based, politically neutral positions and recommendations that carry weight with decision-makers.
-Please see below for current consultations of SPG interest:

 You can get involved in responding to consultations in the following ways: